-Delhi: Communal slogans raised at event in Jantar Mantar
+Delhi: Communal slogans shouted at event in Jantar Mantar, barely 2 km from Parliament

 Deputy Commissioner of Police (New Delhi district) Deepak Yadav said they were verifying the video clips.

-Shipra Srivastava, media in-charge of the Bharat Jodo Movement said that she was unaware of any inflammatory slogans being raised.
+Shipra Srivastava, media in-charge of the Bharat Jodo Movement said that she was unaware of any inflammatory slogans being shouted.
 “There were 5,000 people and if five-six people in some corner would be shouting such slogans, then we disassociate ourselves from them,” she said.

-This was the second incident in the past week where communal slogans were raised against Muslims in the national capital.
+This was the second incident in the past week where communal slogans were shouted against Muslims in the national capital.

 On Friday, Hindutva groups and other organisations held a mahapanchayat, or congregation, in Dwarka to protest against the construction of a Haj House in the area.
 Videos from the event showed the protesters making communally sensitive comments and calling for violence if the Haj House is built.
 Delhi BJP chief Adesh Gupta was also present at the Dwarka event.